timisid/Data-Visualization-Project/README.md

 # Data Visualization Project:
->in this repository you'll find insight of datasets that has been analyze and visualized by user.
+>in this repository you'll find insight of datasets that has been analyze, visualized and some machine learning added.
 >real datasets source : www.kaggle.com

 ## 1. Starbucks Location Worlwide